 Chè Chuối – Banana with Sago Pearls & Coconut Milk Soup

 Chè chuối is a sweet dessert made from a banana called chuối xiêm, that is extremely flavorful.
 It is cooked in coconut milk with sago pearls.
 Sago is a palm tree stem starch found in Asia.
 Raw sago is a white color and when cooked sago becomes a transparent color.
 Once cooked, it becomes a sweet and creamy flavor with a banana scent.
 The texture is pudding-like.
 They then put roasted peanuts on top.

 Interesting Tips about Vietnamese Desserts:

 Most Asians are not big on sweets.
-Vietnamese cooks make bean desserts and jellos from agar agar (a gelatinous substance made from seaweed) for their families to eat.
+Vietnamese cooks make bean desserts and jellos from agar agar (a jelly-like substance made from seaweed) for their families to eat.
 The flavors are most often coffee, pandan (a tropical green fruit used for flavoring), and coconut.
 Vietnamese families usually eat rice every day from tiny bowls and always use chopsticks!
 For the kid’s lunches, they make sandwiches, known as bánh mì mentioned above.

 Vietnam Ice Creams

 We couldn’t finish this list without adding Vietnamese ice cream to the list.

 Ice cream is sometimes served at Vietnamese restaurants or at the hawker stands (Vietnamese street food) with a variety of different flavors, things like avocado, apple, banana, cacao, coconut, green rice, mung beans, soy custard, taro, durian (an Asian fruit), or longan (another Asian tropical fruit).
 Toppings might include corn kernels, green rice, black sticky rice, fried thinly-sliced coconut crisps, or even peanuts.
 No toppings are fine too!